Skip to main content

 What happens to CDC changes during a backfill?

-1. Switches to the CDC stream
+1. We switch to CDC stream

-2. Applies all queued changes in order
+2. We apply queued changes in order